isc-projects/bind9/doc/dnssec-guide/signing.rst

 First, we need to make a copy of the key created by BIND.
-This is in the directory you set with the :any:`directory` statement in your configuration file's ``options`` clause, and is named something like ``Kexample.com.+013.10376.key``:
+This is in the directory you set with the :any:`directory` statement in your configuration file's :namedconf:ref:`options` clause, and is named something like ``Kexample.com.+013.10376.key``:

 ::